jdjakub/phd-thesis/ch-bl.md

 \hypertarget{early-computing-squeak-and-cola}{%
 \subsection{\texorpdfstring{Early Computing, Squeak, and \acs{COLA}}{Early Computing, Squeak, and COLA}}\label{early-computing-squeak-and-cola}}
-Temporary infrastructure to support in-system development can be found in many developments of self-sustainable systems.
+Temporary infrastructure to support in-system development can be found in the evolution of many self-sustainable systems.
 A historical example is the Teletype loader for the Altair 8800.
 Here, the base platform was the Altair hardware with its memory and native CPU instructions.
-The only way to modify state through the platform was through the use of hardware switches at the front of the computer (Figure\ \ref{fig:altair}), which could be used to read and set values in a given range of memory.
+The only way to modify state in the platform was through the use of hardware switches at the front of the computer (Figure\ \ref{fig:altair}), which could be used to read and set values in a given range of memory.

 Here, programming _in-system_ looked like the tedious setting of switches to poke numerical instructions to memory.
 To make entering programs easier, the recommended first step when using the Altair 8800 was to manually input instructions for a *boot loader* that communicated over the serial port.
 When finished, this could be run to load instructions from a paper tape.
 From here, programmers could write instructions more conveniently using a Teletype terminal and have them loaded into the Altair memory.